| Civil

 to offer are solutions based on tolerance, non-violence, on

+the concept of individual freedom and responsibility.
 We hope that through this workshop it would

 be possible to get a clear understanding of the commonalties